oyve/Leapfrog/README.md

 A learning project in WPF technologies and recent frameworks, such as:

 - WPF / C# 6.0
-- MVP
+- MVP (Presenters, Application composition, separation of concern)
-- MVVM
-- Presenters, ViewModels, Views, Application composition
+- MVVM (Commands, ViewModels, DataBinding)
 - Messaging
-- Todo: Make Presenter fetch domain models from a service and feed to ViewModel

 Frameworks
 - CommunityToolkit.MVVM